onterunagaraju/Trainings/README.md

 # Trainings

-# work completed in traings
+# work completed in trainings